 For many, that first solo trip is likely to be an extended adventure of at least months, or somewhere halfway across the globe.

 My virgin solo trip, however, wasn’t that dramatic.
 On a random whim, I simply decided that I’ll give myself a trip to Tokyo as a birthday gift.
-Prior, I’d been to the Land of the Rising Sun twice, in a group.
-I reckoned I can survive this time on my own.
+Before that, I’d already been to Tokyo twice, in a group.
+I reckoned I can travel on my own and survive this trip.

-When the day finally arrived, I jetted off to Tokyo for a few days.
-It was just four nights, but memorable enough to leave a deep impression on me.
-Without being over-dramatic, I would say that first trip alone overseas was an event that changed me, for life.
+My first solo experience was just four nights, but left a deep impression on me.
+Without sounding over-dramatic, I would say that first trip alone overseas was an event that changed me, for life.

 How that very first solo trip changed me, forever

-1. I learned that sometimes, all you have to do is take that first step.
+1. It made me realize that sometimes, all I have to do is to bravely take that first step.

 With one of my best friends on the other end of the line because I needed the moral support, I held my breath and clicked the Book button on Expedia.
 The flight and hotel reservations were non-cancellable, which means there’s no turning back.
-I really am going Tokyo, myself.
+I really am going to Tokyo, all by myself.
+It was a big decision at that time, but it taught me that as long as I dared to take the first step, the rest will become easier.

 Big goals can be scary and daunting.
 Fear and anxiety have immense power over us, but when we break the road ahead into smaller milestones, all we have to do is to conquer each part bravely.

-When you’re traveling by yourself, everything becomes an adventure.
+When you’re travelling on your own, everything becomes an adventure.

-Small adventures include flying out alone, in the middle of the night on a weekday, with no one to send you off at the airport.
-They also include the first flight solo, especially if you’re petite-sized, Asian, a worrier & paranoid by nature, like me.
+Small adventures included my first time flying alone, in the middle of the night on a weekday, with no one to send you off at the airport.
+It sounds mildly terrifying, especially if you’re petite, Asian, a worrier & paranoid by nature, like me.

 (I’d been worried about not having the strength to hoist my cabin luggage up onto the overhead compartment.
-That indeed happened on my return flight, and the overhead compartment was exceptionally high on that plane.
-I turned around wanting to seek help and this man, a seat behind, literally hopped up to offer.
+That indeed happened on my return Delta flight, plus the overhead compartment was exceptionally high on that plane.
+I turned around wanting to seek help and this man, a seat behind, literally hopped up to offer help.
 Was so glad!)

 Having reached Japan, making my way to my chosen hotel was the next task.
 Thankfully, Narita Airport and Tokyo have a very systematic transport system to see me through this easily.
 I purchased tickets to the airport limousine coach and it dropped me at my hotel right in the city centre.